-The commitments and duties of carers are often stressful and exhausting.
+The commitments and duties of carers are often very challenging and exhausting.
 In what ways, can this serious concern be addressed?
 One major complication is that a person’s body, mind, consciousness and activities are linked in many different ways not yet fully understood.
 So what is fitting for one person may not suit another.
 At the same time, there appears to be an overall consensus about the value of having good physical health, together with high-quality mental health, in ensuring a satisfying standard of everyday living when undertaking your responsibilities as a caregiver.

 - Nourishing bodily intake – Thoughtfulness needs to be given to: healthy eating (not forgetting fruit and vegetables!); body weight; the usage of vitamins and probiotics; and, if appropriate, dieting.
 At the same time, avoidance of the excess of alcohol or medication, and not smoking, merit inclusion under this point.
 In particular, beware of harmful forms of ‘comfort eating’ in attempting to overcome distress.

 - Participation in groups – Associated with social involvement is membership of a group or groups.
 Participation can be either as a signed-up member or as a volunteer to help others.
-The choice of which specific areas are of interest will vary across a very wide spectrum – support sessions for carers, hill walking, coffee mornings, working in allotments, to name but a few.
+The choice of which specific areas are of interest will vary across a very wide spectrum – support sessions for carers, reading clubs, hill walking, coffee mornings, working in allotments, to name but a few.